 From 2009-2014, he lived and studied at the Catholic University of America in Washington, DC, where he also served as a priest-in-residence at Flather Hall through CUA's office of campus ministry.
 He earned his licentiate in sacred theology in 2012 and his doctorate in sacred theology in 2015, both from the Catholic University of America.

-He is the author of the book Understanding the Religious Priesthood: History, Theology, and Controversy (Washington, DC: CUA, 2020), and of various scholarly, pastoral, and spiritual essays and articles.
-With Fr.
-Harry Hagan, OSB, he is the co-editor of The Tradition of Catholic Prayer (Collegeville, MN: Liturgical Press, 2007).
+He has published in the areas of theology of priesthood, gender in theological anthropology, spirituality, and religion and culture.
+He is the author of the book Understanding the Religious Priesthood: History, Theology, and Controversy (Washington, DC: CUA, 2020); editor of the book Walk The Line: Rock Music and the Christian Imagination (New York: New City Press, 2023); and co-editor of the volume The Tradition of Catholic Prayer (Collegeville, MN: Liturgical Press, 2007).

 In addition to teaching, he has served as associate pastor of St. Joseph parish in Jasper, IN since 2022.
 His past assignments include formation dean at Saint Meinrad Seminary (2015-2022), and coordinator of the "One Bread, One Cup" College Ministerial Internship Program (2014-2019).